Neurotech-HQ/linux-service-deployment/README.md

 To start you have to know how to run your service, regardless of the programming lamhuage used to produce it.

+This is assumed the linux machine has a debian based Operating System.

 Note: Create a production build for the service.

 ## Prerequisite